Here's Why You Have Itchy Skin At Night

 Your skin's ability to retain moisture is also lowest at night.
 Not only can the subsequent dryness cause itchy skin, but an impaired skin barrier makes it easier for itch-inducing substances (known as pruritogens) to cause drama, says Dr. Hart.

 These substances are produced by your cells for a variety of reasons, such as managing inflammation (the most famous one being histamine, which your immune system pumps out during an allergic reaction), and can be triggered by your environment as well (the weather, bug bites).
-Once the substances are released, they bind to specific receptors that activate nerve endings in the skin, triggering itch.
+Once the substances are released, they bind to specific receptors that activate nerve endings in the skin, triggering itchy skin at night — and frankly any time.

 Then there's the psychological component: "We have fewer distractions when we lie down at the end of the day, making us more aware of any itchiness we may feel," says Joel Schlessinger, M.D., an Omaha-based cosmetic surgeon.

-Stress, Anxiety, and Depression Can Make Nighttime Itchiness Worse
+Stress, Anxiety, and Depression Can Make Itchy Skin Worse At Night

-There's a strong association between psychological issues (stress, anxiety, and depression) and nocturnal pruritus, though it's not clear how one leads to the other, says Dr. Hart.
+There's a strong association between psychological issues (stress, anxiety, and depression) and nocturnal pruritus and itching at night, though it's not clear how one leads to the other, says Dr. Hart.
 (Related: 10 Weird Ways Your Body Reacts to Stress)

 One theory is that psychological drama can hyper-activate the body's fight-or-flight response, flooding the body with hormones (like cortisol and adrenaline) and activating the immune system (cue histamines) as protection.

 When stress happens in small doses, the body's release of cortisol has an anti-inflammatory effect that may cancel out the stress-induced itchiness caused by the excess histamines.
-But chronic stress and anxiety can interfere with your body's ability to produce enough cortisol to pick up the slack (your body gets desensitized to cortisol after a while), says Dr. Hart, and this may be what makes the nighttime itchies that much more intense when you're always stressed out.
+But chronic stress and anxiety can interfere with your body's ability to produce enough cortisol to pick up the slack (your body gets desensitized to cortisol after a while), says Dr. Hart, and this may be what makes the itchy skin at night that much more intense when you're always stressed out.

 Another possibility: Because our skin is a direct pathway to our nerves, and our nerve endings go into overdrive during psychological stress, this can also result in intense itching, says Michele Green, M.D., a New York-based dermatologist.
 (Related: How Your Emotions Affect Your Skin)

-It Can Also Be a Sign of an Underlying Health Issue
+Itchy Skin At Night Could Also Be an Underlying Health Issue

-Obviously, an underlying skin condition, such as eczema, psoriasis, or hives, can cause excessive nighttime itching.
-Ditto for infestations, like bed bugs and scabies, which can be worse at night when the mites are more active, says Dr. Hart.
+Obviously, an underlying skin condition, such as eczema, psoriasis, or hives, can cause excessive itching at night.
+Ditto for pest infestations, including bed bugs and scabies, which can be worse at night when the mites are more active, says Dr. Hart.
 (Shudders.)

 "These conditions can trigger a hormonal imbalance, autoimmune response, or sensory response that results in itchy skin at night," says Dr. Green.
-In addition to nighttime itchiness, you might experience other pesky symptoms like night sweats, constipation, tingly feet, weight gain, dry skin, dizziness, and fatigue.
+In addition to itchy skin at night, you might experience other pesky symptoms including night sweats, constipation, tingly feet, weight gain, dry skin, dizziness, and fatigue.

-And avoid taking hot showers, as the heat can actually trigger histamine release and exacerbate nighttime itchiness.
+And avoid taking hot showers, as the heat can actually trigger histamine release and exacerbate itching at night.
 Keeping your skin as cool as possible at night (say, with cold showers or a humidifier) can also suppress the desire to itch, says Dr. Green.

 Lastly, topical steroids, like over-the-counter hydrocortisone cream, can be useful in breaking the scratch-itch cycle—so can popping an antihistamine, like Benadryl.
 "Antihistamines block the release of histamine, your body's natural response to inflammation, thus calming down the itchiness," says Dr. Husain.
 (Related: Products and Tips to Deal with Itchy, Dry Skin On Your Face)

-If your nighttime itchies are causing you to lose sleep or last longer than a few weeks, experts recommend checking in with your doctor—especially if you notice other unusual symptoms too.
+If your itchy skin at night is causing you to lose sleep or last longer than a few weeks, experts recommend checking in with your doctor — especially if you notice other unusual symptoms too.
 "Your physician can rule out any conditions that are contributing to your nocturnal pruritus or refer you to a specialist, such as a dermatologist, to seek treatment," says Dr. Husain.